Table of Contents

 If the value of the option declines after you sell it, you can always buy-to-close the call option for a cheaper price.
 This will lock in your profit on the trade, which will be the initial selling price minus what you paid to purchase it back.

 You can maximize your profit on the trade by letting the option expire worthless if it’s not in the money.
-Because of the nature of time value decay (it’s exponential), the short call rapidly becomes more profitable for you as the expiration date approaches.
+Because of the nature of time value decay (it’s exponential), the short put rapidly becomes more profitable for you as the expiration date approaches.